jfinaldi/CSC690-Term-Project/README.md

 # Features
 ## Must have:
-- Display a list of the (appleIDs?) of the other phones that user came in contact with

-- Modify list to output different data according to what the user wants (x days ago, etc)

 - Push notification tells user if they have come in contact with an infected individual and may need to quarantine.